SkylineCommunications/dataminer-docs/user-guide/Advanced_Functionality/Databases/Cassandra_database/Migrating_the_general_database_to_Cassandra.md

 ## Preparing for the Cassandra migration

-Before the migration to Cassandra can begin, the migration wizard first checks if your system is ready:
+Before the migration to Cassandra can begin, the migration wizard has to check if your system is ready:

 1. In System Center, go to the *Database* tab and click the button *Cassandra preparation/migration*.